arron-speake-bluefruit/bootloader-and-updater/readme.md

 `CMake: Configure` command.
 To build, do `F7` or run `CMake: Build`.
 This should produce a debug build.

-This produces library and executable artifacts in the build directory.
+This produces .elf and .bin artifacts in the build directory.
 You should be able to use either build method interchangeably.

 ## Programming